April to December 2025

 • Third-party hauliers and storage providers are expected to complete an ethical assessment as part of the supplier audit questionnaire

-Actions Taken in 2024/25
+Actions taken in 2025

 During this financial year, we have strengthened our modern slavery risk management by implementing several targeted improvements: